robotaitai/NeoSkidRL/doc/REWARD_IMPROVEMENTS.md

 reward:
   weights:
     progress: 10.0      # Increase from 1.0
+    heading: 2.0        # NEW - turn toward goal
     goal_bonus: 75.0    # Increase from 20.0
     collision: -75.0    # Increase from -10.0
     stuck: -25.0        # Add new term